Summand-injectivity of interval covers and monotonicity of interval resolution global dimensions: Monotonicity on interval resolution global dimension

 \section{Monotonicity on interval resolution global dimension}

 In this section, we show the monotonicity of interval resolution global dimension of posets with respect to inclusion.
 Our main result is the following, which generalizes Corollary \ref{convex-mono} to not necessarily convex posets.
-We will deduce it by proving a result in a more general setting (see Section \ref{sec:sectionpair}).

 \begin{theorem} Let $P$ be a finite poset.
 For any (not necessarily convex) full subposet $P'$ of $P$, the following inequality holds.

 \end{theorem}

 Such monotonicity is interesting because it does not hold for the (usual) global dimension in general.
 In fact, we have the following example due to \cite{igusa1990cohomology}.